A Bayesian Take on Gaussian Process Networks: Supplementary Material

 \subsection{Additional Simulation Results}

 Further to the results in Section \ref{res} of the main text, here we present additional metrics comparing the various algorithms' performances.
-We construct ROC-like curves counting the average number of true negative (TN) and false positive (FP) edges of the highest scoring graph.
+We construct ROC-like curves counting the average number of true positive (TP) and false positive (FP) edges of the highest-scoring graph.
 We define the true positive edge rate and a modified false positive edge rate as

 We scale the FPs by the number of positives to obtain measures on a similar scale, since the number of true negative edges can be exceedingly large for DAGs.
 Different points in the ROC space are produced by varying the hyperparameters of the different structure learning algorithms; the process also allows tuning the hyperparameters of each algorithm to minimize their $\mathbb{E}\mathrm{-SHD}$.